Security-Onion-Solutions/securityonion-docs/IntroductionWalkthrough.rst

 will automatically configure most of your system to monitor one network interface.
 You'll first be asked "Which network interface should snort listen on?"
 Choose "eth1."
-You'll then be prompted for usernames and passwords for Sguil, Squert, ELSA and Snorby and whether or not you want to enable ELSA and that's it.
+You'll then be prompted for usernames and passwords for Sguil, Squert, and Kibana.
 "Advanced Setup" lets you specify whether the Security Onion instance will be running as a Server, Sensor or in Standalone mode, which IDS engine you'd prefer (Snort or Suricata), how many CPU cores you want to assign to Snort/Suricata and Bro IDS, which